387th Air Expeditionary Group: 387th Bombardment Group

-The 387th Bombardment Group (Medium) was constituted on 25 November 1942, and activated on 1 December 1942 at MacDill Field near Tampa, Florida The group had four operational squadrons, 556th (FW), 557th (KS), 558th (KX), and 559th (TQ) and was equipped with the Martin B-26B/C Marauder.
+The 387th Bombardment Group (Medium) was constituted on 25 November 1942, and activated on 1 December 1942 at MacDill Field near Tampa, Florida.
+The group had four operational squadrons, the 556th, 557th, 558th, and 559th Bombardment Squadrons, and was equipped with the Martin B-26B/C Marauder.
 After training at several stateside airfields, the group was deployed to England in June 1943.

-In England, the 387th was assigned to the Eighth Air Force 3d Bomb Wing and stationed at RAF Chipping Ongar in Essex.
+In England, the 387th was assigned to the Eighth Air Force's 3rd Bomb Wing and stationed at RAF Chipping Ongar in Essex.
 The 387th was the fourth Marauder group to arrive in the UK.
-The Group began combat on 15 August 1943 by joining with three other B-26 groups attacking coastal defences on the French Coast near Boulogne, and was mounted in thick fog.
-While taking off, one of the B-26 Bombers crashed at the end of the main runway, killing all of the crew except the tail gunner.
+The group began combat on 15 August 1943 by joining with three other B-26 groups attacking coastal defenses on the French Coast near Boulogne in conditions of thick fog.
+While taking off, one of the B-26 Bombers crashed at the end of the main runway, killing all of the crew members except the tail gunner.
 The group concentrated its attacks on airfields during the first months of operations.
-In common with other Marauder units of the 3d Bomb Wing, the 387th was transferred to Ninth Air Force on 16 October 1943.
+In common with other Marauder units of the 3rd Bomb Wing, the 387th was transferred to Ninth Air Force on 16 October 1943.

-The group made tactical strikes on V-weapon sites in France in the winter of 1943–1944.
-Hit airfields at Leeuwarden and Venlo during Big Week, 20–25 February 1944, the intensive campaign against the German Air Force and aircraft industry.
-Helped to prepare for the invasion of Normandy by attacking coastal batteries and bridges in France during May 1944.
-Bombed along the invasion coast on 6 June 1944 and supported ground forces throughout the month by raiding railroads, bridges, road junctions, defended areas, and fuel dumps.
+The group made tactical strikes on V-weapon sites in France in the winter of 1943 to 1944.
+The group hit airfields at Leeuwarden and Venlo during Big Week, 20–25 February 1944, the intensive campaign against the German Air Force and aircraft industry.
+The group helped to prepare for Operation Overlord, the invasion of Normandy, by attacking coastal batteries and bridges in France during May 1944.
+The 387th AEG bombed along the invasion coast on D-Day, 6 June 1944 and supported ground forces throughout the month by raiding railroads, bridges, road junctions, defended areas, and fuel dumps.

-The 387th Bomb Group moved to RAF Stoney Cross in Hampshire on 18 July 1944 when Ninth Air Force moved the 98th Bomb Wing's four Marauder groups into the New Forest area at the earliest opportunity to place them closer to the French Normandy Invasion beaches.
-On 21 July the 387th became operational from Stoney Cross, bombing along the invasion coast and supporting ground forces by raiding railways, bridges, road junctions, defended areas, and fuel dumps.
+The 387th Bomb Group moved to RAF Stoney Cross in Hampshire on 18 July 1944 when Ninth Air Force moved the 98th Bomb Wing's four Marauder groups into the New Forest area at the earliest opportunity to place them closer to the French Normandy invasion beaches.
+On 21 July 1944, the 387th became operational from Stoney Cross, bombing along the invasion coast and supporting ground forces by raiding railways, bridges, road junctions, defended areas, and fuel dumps.

-By 1 September the group was able to move across the English Channel to its Advanced Landing Ground at a former Luftwaffe airfield at Maupertus, France (A-15).
+By 1 September 1944, the group was able to move across the English Channel to its Advanced Landing Ground at a former Luftwaffe airfield at Maupertus, France (A-15).

-The group ended combat operations in April 1945.
-On 24 May the group was sent to Rosieres-en-Santerre Air Base, France for several months.
-The 387th Bomb Group returned to the US in November and was inactivated at Camp Kilmer, New Jersey on 17 November 1945.
+In April 1945 the group ended combat operations, and then on 24 May 1945 was sent to Rosières-en-Santerre Air Base, France, for several months.
+The 387th Bomb Group returned to the US in November and was inactivated at Camp Kilmer, New Jersey, on 17 November 1945.